 Implement Security Awareness Training – ATTACK Simulator Is Here To Save The Day

-A vast majority of ransomware attacks spread through phishing emails.
+A vast majority of ransomware attacks are spread through phishing emails.

 To prevent such costly incidents from happening, implement security awareness training in your company.